chef/chef-web-docs/chef_master/source/knife_setup.rst

 Knife.rb Configuration File
 =====================================================

 Knife is configured using a knife.rb configuration, which contains configuration for both the knife command line tool as well as any installed knife plugins.
-See :doc:`knife.rb </config_rb_knife>` for a complete list of configuration options in the knife.rb file.
+See `knife.rb </config_rb_knife.html>`__ for a complete list of configuration options in the knife.rb file.

 Load Path Priority
 -----------------------------------------------------